ririyad/javascript_notes/sections/scope_and_closure.md

 ## Closure

 - A closure is a function which remembers it's scope.
+- Any variable declared in a function get created everytime the function is called.
 - Consider the following code:
 ```javascript
     var a = 10;